-Students in the BMS Graduate Program have the ability to choose among four curricular tracks and there is extensive flexibility to tailor curriculum and dissertation research to each individual student’s interests.
-During the Fall semester of their first year, students take an innovative, interdisciplinary core curriculum that has been highlighted in the journal Cell.
-Beginning in the Spring semester of their first year, students choose courses based on their areas of interest.
+Students in the BMS Graduate Program have the ability to choose among five curricular tracks and there is extensive flexibility to tailor curriculum and dissertation research to each individual student’s interests.

 With the research emphasis of the Program, students also participate in research rotations in at least three laboratories during the first year.
 These experiences provide students the opportunity to experience a range of research approaches and interests prior to choosing the laboratory for their dissertation research.